Get started

 • If absolute minimum latency is the only priority and you're comfortable with GPT or Gemini as your reasoning model: native multimodal (OpenAI or Google).

-• If you need to choose or switch LLMs based on cost, quality, or compliance requirements: optimized pipeline (Inworld S2S).
+• If you need to choose or switch LLMs based on cost, quality, or compliance requirements: optimized pipeline (Inworld Realtime API).
 The 100-200ms latency difference is imperceptible in conversation; the LLM flexibility is not.

-• If you need maximum control over each pipeline component: build your own stack with Deepgram STT + your LLM + your TTS.
+• If you need maximum control over each pipeline component: build your own stack with individual STT, LLM, and TTS providers.
 Most engineering overhead, most customization.

 How to Choose